saif-ellafi/foundryvtt-minimal-ui/README.md

 Build Script: `npm run build`

 # Appreciations
-* Thanks to lib - colorsettings module which is a dependency
+* Thanks to colorsettings by ardittristan: Minimal UI has a color picker!
+* Thanks to libWrapper by ruipin: Minimal UI is less prone to conflicts!
-* Thanks to libWrapper module Minimal UI can work with better compatibility
+* Thanks to vance in the FoundryVTT Discord: Minimal UI is better written!
-* Thanks to the FoundryVTT Discord community for the issue reports and feedback.
+* Thanks to the FoundryVTT Discord community for the amazing issue reports and feedback.

 ![Example GIF](./examplegif-long3.gif)
 ![Example Image](./example12.jpg)